anasty17/mirror-leech-telegram-bot/README.md

   3. Third cmd: the input in mltb.m4a so this cmd will work only on m4a audios and the output is mltb.mp3 so the output extension is mp3.
   4. Fourth cmd: the input is mltb.audio so this cmd will work on all audios and the output is mltb.mp3 so the output extension is mp3.
   5. FFmpeg Variables in last cmd which is metadata ({title}, {title2}, etc...), you can edit them in usetting
+  6. Telegram link for small size inputs like photo to set watermark.

 - `NAME_SUBSTITUTE` (`Str`): Add word/letter/character/sentense/pattern to remove or replace with other words with sensitive case or without.
   **Notes**: